elotl/try-nova/tutorials/poc-spread-onto-multiple-clusters.md

 ### Define % split of replicas
 Nova also provides a way to define not even split of replicas between workload clusters.
 For that purpose, you need to specify this constraint in SchedulePolicy's `.spec.spreadConstraints`.
+Now, we will create an updated version of the same policy, but with spread constraints defined.
 ```shell
     $ cat <<EOF > examples/sample-spread-scheduling/policy-percentage.yaml
 apiVersion: policy.elotl.co/v1alpha1